antlr/grammars-v4/ecmascript/README.md

 ## Parser

 The parser needs to read certain tokens from the `HIDDEN` channel for proper *semi colon insertion*.
-The follwoing method signatures are therefor embedded inside `@parser::members`:
+The following method signatures are therefor embedded inside `@parser::members`:

 ```java